 - Secondary consultancy advice to community palliative care services, General Practitioners and other primary healthcare providers.

-- Monthly palliative care clinics held in Shepparton by Palliative Care Physicians from St Vincent’s Health.
+- Monthly palliative care clinic held in Shepparton jointly with Palliative Care Physicians from St Vincent’s Hospital.

 Education and development

-- The coordination, facilitation, and provision of palliative care education and training.
+- The coordination, facilitation, and provision of regional palliative care education and training.

 - Quality improvement activity.

 Access to Palliative Care Consultancy is by a medical doctor or via a community palliative care service.

 Fax: (03) 5832 2572 Attention West Hume Palliative Care Team

 For further information about palliative care or to locate a service in Victoria visit:

 Advance Care planning is critical to the provision of successful palliative care.
 We encourage all primary care providers to discuss this with patients and their families.